 However, the benefits don’t stop there.
 Here’s a handful of other pros of working as a casino dealer in Sin City:

-- Some casinos offer college assistance programs to help pay towards a degree.
-If you’re looking for a way to have fun, enjoy the beauty and excitement of Las Vegas, all while getting some help to pay for college, this might be the job for you.
+- Some casinos offer college assistance programs to help pay for a degree.
+If you’re looking for a way to have fun, and enjoy the beauty and excitement of Las Vegas, all while getting some help to pay for college, this might be the job for you.

 - Most casinos give free lunches/dinners to their dealers, depending on the time of day and shift they work.
 If you’re going on an 8-hour shift or longer, almost any casino will provide a free lunch from one of their delicious restaurants.